Connect with others who understand.

 Peroxisome proliferator-activated receptor (PPAR) agonists are the newest class of medications approved to treat PBC.
 Researchers don’t fully understand how these drugs work.
 It’s thought that they stimulate the PPAR protein to regulate how lipids (fats) and bile acids are broken down.

-Clinical trials are ongoing for other PPAR agonists, including saroglitazar and pemafibrate.
+Clinical trials are ongoing for other PPAR agonists, including saroglitazar and pemafibrate, which are not yet FDA-approved.

 Future Potential PBC Treatments